 Roll over onto your belly.

 Place your hands alongside your ribs and raise your chest for a low cobra.
 It is important to press the tops of your feet and your pelvis into the floor.
 (Your knees will then not be on the floor.)
 Inhale as you lift your chest , exhale as you lower—five times.
 Then hold cobra pose while you breathe in and out of your belly.
 In low cobra lift one leg and lower it back down—five times for each leg.

 Low cobra pose (click on image to read directions)

 Raise both arms and legs off the floor (locust pose) and hold for five breaths.
 Breathe in and out of your belly.

-Turn over to table pose (hands and knees on the floor).
-Inhale and lift your chest.
-Then exhale to child pose with uddiyana bandha.
 A bandha is a lock—in this case an abdominal lock.
 It is created by exhaling completely, chin down to lock out more incoming breath.
 Without inhaling, suck the abdominal muscles in and up, pulling the navel toward the spine.
-Pull the abdomen and diaphragm up into the cavity of the rib cage.
-Do this as you move into child pose and hold the lock as long as it is comfortable.
-Inhale and move back to table pose.
+Pull the abdominal organs and diaphragm up into the cavity of the rib cage.
+This can be done in one of several poses.
+1. As you move from table pose into child pose.
+Or 2.
+In bridge pose with arms extended overhead exhale and pull up abdominal organs as you lower down while leaving your arms overhead.
+Or 3.
+In standing position bend over with your hands resting on your thighs.
+Exhale and pull up the abdominal organs as shown below.
+In all cases , and hold the lock as long as it is comfortable.
 Do this a few times, slowly.
 Then relax.